EDIpack/EDIpackManuscript/Reply_RefereeA.md

 > *Perhaps a sentence like “Section 6 provides the conclusions” was intended at the end of Section 1 but was inadvertently omitted?*

 We sincerely appreciate the referee's prompt attention to this matter.
-We must admit that we "inadvertently" overlooked a reference to Section 6, i.e. the conclusions, at the end of the introduction when discussing the manuscript's structure.
+We indeed  "inadvertently" overlooked a reference to Section 6, i.e. the conclusions, at the end of the introduction when discussing the manuscript's structure.
 We resolved this issue in the revised text by including the sentence:
 *"In Sec.
 6 we present some concluding remarks and considerations."*